Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

 \subsubsection{Overview}

-An element of NLP is performed in 283 studies, out of the 465 analysed, either for pre-processing (248 studies), feature extraction (Machine Learning) or one of the processing parts within their social opinion mining solution.
-The most common and important NLP tasks range from Tokenisation, Segmentation and Part-of-Speech (POS) to Named Entity Recognition (NER) and Language Detection.
+An element of NLP is performed in 283 studies, out of the 465 analysed, either for pre-processing (248 studies), feature extraction (Machine Learning) or one of the processing parts within their SOM solution.
+The most common and important NLP tasks range from Tokenisation, Segmentation and POS, to NER and Language Detection.

-It is important to mention that the NLP tasks mentioned above together with Anaphora Resolution, Parsing, Sarcasm, and Sparsity, are some other challenges faced in the Social Opinion Mining domain \cite{Khan2014}.
+It is important to mention that the NLP tasks mentioned above together with Anaphora Resolution, Parsing, Sarcasm, and Sparsity, are some other challenges faced in the SOM domain \cite{Khan2014}.
 Moreover, online posts with complicated linguistic patterns are challenging to deal with \cite{Li2014}.

 However, the authors in \cite{Koto2015-2} showcase the importance and potential of NLP within this domain, where they investigated the pattern or word combination of tweets in subjectivity and polarity by considering their POS sequence.
 Results reveal that subjective tweets tend to have word combinations consisting of adverb and adjective, whereas objective tweets tend to have a word combination of nouns.
 Moreover, negative tweets tend to have a word combination of affirmation words which often appear as a negation word.